 You may have seen malt flour in a bread recipe or packaging ingredients.
 It’s one of the most common dough improvers in home and commercial bread baking.
-One reason is that it’s a natural product and is easy to source.
-Search for “malt flour” on Amazon, and you’ll find many brands and sizes (or click this link).
+One reason is that it’s a natural product and is easy to source online.
+It’s a controversial ingredient as many bakers choose not to bake without it, and plenty of others are classing it as an “artificial dough improver” and resisting its use.

 Malt flour is made from malting barley.
 Barley grain is harvested and left to sprout in water.
 After the barley has sprouted, it is then dried.
 Once the grains have dried out, they are ground into a powder and packaged as malt flour.